LesFerch/WinSetView/Manual.md

 \
 **(⮬) (Group by)**

 This column will be disabled by default and the button at the top of the column will appear as an **X**.
 In this mode, no property is selected for grouping (i.e. *Group by* = *None*).
 To enable the column, click the **X**.
 The button will switch to **(⮬)** (for group by ascending) and a column of radio buttons will appear.
 Select the radio button beside the property you wish to group by.
 Only one property can be selected.
-Clicking the heading button again will switch to **(⮯)** (for group by ascending).
+Clicking the heading button again will switch to **(⮯)** (for group by descending).
 Clicking the heading button once more will hide the radio buttons and set grouping to none.

 \
 **⮬ (Sort 1, Sort 2, Sort 3, Sort 4)**